Strong Customer Authentication

 So what we'd like to do is we'd like to introduce a solution that we are bringing to market which is something that we've termed Barclaycard Transact.
 Now, Barclaycard Transact helps you make most of the change in payments landscape by turning PSD2 into an opportunity for your business to differentiate itself from the competition.
 Increasing sales is vital to any business and security's key.
 With Barclaycard Transact, you can achieve this with intelligent insights.
 You can also deliver a smoother payment experience for your customers by accepting more transactions and minimizing disruption through the journey.

 Now, Barclaycard Transact itself is one of the exemption – is based on one of the exemptions that's on offer that wasn't listed in the earlier exemptions and we've done that on purpose.
 So Barclaycard Transact works on an exemption which is known as a TRA exemption, or a Transaction Risk Analysis exemption.
 The Transaction Risk Analysis is at acquirer level.
-So what that means is that all acquirers, all merchant processors within the market will have to analyze their transactions and the fraud ratio of their transactions and report them back in line with the regulation.
+So what that means is that all acquirers, all merchant processors within the market will have to analyse their transactions and the fraud ratio of their transactions and report them back in line with the regulation.

 That regulation then stipulates that dependent on the fraud ratio of that acquirer at acquirer level, there will be certain value of exemptions that are on offer.
 Barclaycard is really well placed within – Barclaycard is really well placed with its fraud ratios and there's a lot of conversations that we're having with businesses at the moment, including businesses within premium collection, where we feel that we can really add value to being able to offer those exemptions and either maintain or improve that current customer experience.
 So a few of the – a few of the examples that I want to highlight just to bring really this back to premium collections is where a first transaction may be on card and subsequent monthly transactions may be by direct debit.
 This could definitely be TRA or a Barclaycard Transact consideration.